HedvigInsurance/app/README.md

-# this repository is no longer in use, to see the code for Hedvig's apps follow the links:
+## This repository is no longer in use, to see the code for Hedvig's apps follow the links:

 [Android](https://github.com/HedvigInsurance/android)